 We’re the recommended wedding photographers for the Confluence Resort in Hico, WV.
 Weddings at this beautiful outdoor venue put you right in the middle of nature.

 This venue is a sprawling outdoor wedding and event space that is named for the confluence of the Gauley and Meadow rivers.
 It’s one of the most beautiful places to get married not only in Fayette County, but in all of West Virginia.

 For weddings at this resort couples have numerous options for their festivities.
 Ceremonies typically occur on a clifftop overlooking the Gauley and Meadow rivers.
-Receptions are held outdoor in a tented reception area or in a rustic barn.
+Receptions are now held in the brand new industrial barn space known as the Confluence Event Center.
 Lodging is also available at various cottages located around the resort grounds.